 After three months, she was the division’s director.
 For the last 26 years, Chevalier has owned her own company, a warehouse for slot machines outside Las Vegas.

 At Atari, the research division and the cabinet-stuffing line were almost exclusively the domain of women for periods of time in the ’70s and early ’80s.
 In other divisions, predictably the more technical ones, women were more sparsely scattered.
-Dona Bailey, co-creator of the hit 1981 game Centipede was Atari’s only female programmer.
+Dona Bailey, co-creator of the hit 1981 game Centipede was one of Atari’s only female programmers.

 In these divisions, a few women have indicated that they suffered some inappropriate, gender-based behaviour.
 “It was kind of rough sometimes,” Bailey said in a 2012 interview.